 Malcom Moncreiffe set about in the later decades of the 1800's to building the Polo Ranch in Big Horn Wyoming which produced some of the top playing polo ponies in the United States and Europe.

 At the turn of the century electric street cars had replaced the horse as the main means of transportation in the country and the bottom fell out of the horse market.
 Many previously prosperous ranchers found themselves belly up and tens of thousands of horses were once again released into the Absaraka to fend for themselves.

 Demand for horses in the area saw a dramatic change in circumstance when the British Army entered into the Boer War and set to buying 25,000 horses to send to South Africa for the war effort.

 World War I had a crippling effect on the horse population of the world.
 In an effort to supply themselves with decent mounts, the US Army implemented the Remount Program where private ranches with the mares and land to raise colts were given Thoroughbred stallions.
 The resulting offspring could then be sold back to the US Army.
 Once again the roving bands of feral horses were gathered and put into production.
 In a day when a cow was bringing $2.00/head a remount horse could be sold for $165/head and the arena flourished on the trade of horses.

 The Bots Sots Remount seeks to build upon this rich equine history with a sale the brings together the best horses from an array of disciplines.
-Offering elite rope horses, polo ponies, charro horses and ranch geldings, sold from the porch of the historic Sheridan Inn, the Bots Sots Remount promises to be the most unique sale in America today.
-Make plans now to be in Sheridan Wyoming on June 2, 2018!
+Offering elite rope horses, polo ponies, charro horses and ranch geldings, the Bots Sots Remount promises to be the most unique sale in America today.
+Make plans now to be in Sheridan Wyoming on June 1, 2019!